Management

 Insurance for freelancers

-If you’re working from home, you should examine your home and contents insurance policy in great detail.
-That’s because items that you use in the course of your work may not be covered under your usual household contents insurance policy, so you might need to take out specialist business insurance.
+You should examine your home and contents insurance policy in great detail if you’re working from home.
+That’s because items you use during your work may not be covered under your usual household contents insurance policy, so you might need to take out specialist business insurance.

-You might also want to think about other forms of business insurance, such as professional indemnity cover and public liability insurance.
+You might also consider other business insurance forms, such as professional indemnity coverage and public liability insurance.